votca/votca/README.md

 -   forward, forward commit to master/stable in a module to votca/votca
 -   changelog, create and commit a changelog entry
 -   release\_changelog, create a md changelog file to be used with actions/create-release
+-   copyright, update the copyright in all touched files